Hardware backdoor: History

 Documents revealed from 2013 onwards during the surveillance disclosures initiated by Edward Snowden showed that the Tailored Access Operations (TAO) unit and other NSA employees intercepted servers, routers, and other network gear being shipped to organizations targeted for surveillance to install covert implant firmware onto them before delivery.
-These tools include custom BIOS exploits that survive the reinstallation of operating systems and USB cables with spy hardware and radio transceiver packed inside.
+These tools include custom BIOS exploits that survive the reinstallation of operating systems and USB cables with spy hardware and radio transceivers packed inside.

 In June 2016 it was reported that University of Michigan Department of Electrical Engineering and Computer Science had built a hardware backdoor that leveraged "analog circuits to create a hardware attack" so that after the capacitors store up enough electricity to be fully charged, it would be switched on, to give an attacker complete access to whatever system or device − such as a PC − that contains the backdoored chip.
 In the study that won the "best paper" award at the IEEE Symposium on Privacy and Security they also note that microscopic hardware backdoor wouldn't be caught by practically any modern method of hardware security analysis, and could be planted by a single employee of a chip factory.

-In September 2016 Skorobogatov showed how he had removed a NAND chip from an iPhone 5C - the main memory storage system used on many Apple devices - and cloned it so that he can try out more incorrect combinations than allowed by the attempt-counter.

-In October 2018 Bloomberg reported that an attack by Chinese spies reached almost 30 U.S. companies, including Amazon and Apple, by compromising America's technology supply chain.
+In October 2018 Bloomberg published a disputed report alleging an attack by Chinese spies had reached U.S. government agencies, and almost 30 U.S. companies, including Amazon and Apple, by compromising America's technology supply chain.
+The report claimed that tiny malicious components were secretly implanted in computer motherboards manufactured in China, which had provided access to affected systems.
+However the Bloomberg report was later regarded as unsubstantiated, with no technical evidence or public validation ever produced.
+Apple, Amazon, and Supermicro strongly disputed the report and called for a public retraction.
+The U.K. National Cyber Security Center and U.S. intelligence agencies, including the Department of Homeland Security, said they were not aware of any evidence supporting Bloomberg's allegations and expressed that there was "no reason to doubt" the companies' denials.